Chicago, IL Knowledgeable Nursing Home Negligence & Abuse Attorneys

 Serious, Life-Threatening Injuries

 The elderly are more susceptible to sepsis than the general population, and conditions such as diabetes, cancer, and kidney disease can put nursing home residents at increased risk for this dangerous condition.
-In a nursing home, fighting sepsis requires prompt attention from knowledgeable caregivers.
+Fighting sepsis requires prompt attention from knowledgeable caregivers.

 Inadequate supervision is one of the main reasons that nursing home residents suffer from choking incidents.
 With appropriate care, dangerous choking situations can – and should – be avoided.